One of the Hottest Tickets in Town

 The energy builds as you get closer to the stadium and by the time you arrive in Maple Leaf Square you’ll find thousands of people in team colours, the music pumping and chants of “Let’s go Raptors” echoing in the streets.

-The Raptors’ Home: Air Canada Centre
+The Raptors’ Home: Scotiabank Arena (formerly Air Canada Centre)

-Inside the ACC the energy is amplified and fans get an up close and personal view of the players.
+Inside the Scotiabank Arena the energy is amplified and fans get an up close and personal view of the players.
 But first you need to get there.
 Located at the foot of the city right next to Union Station, you can choose to deal with the traffic and park your vehicle in one of 13,000 parking spaces near the stadium.
 Or, better yet, give yourself a stress-free experience by using public transportation.
 Get off at Union Station, follow the signs (and crowd) to the indoor walkway that connects the station with the stadium.

 Food & Bars